 - Provide guidance and support related to scientific processes to students on elective PGx rotations or internships

-- Bachelor’s degree or higher in Genetics, Pharmacology or related Biological Sciences.
+- Master’s degree or higher in Genetics, Pharmacology or related Biological Sciences.
 PharmD degree is a plus.

 - Experience in pharmacogenomics and/or pharmacology, pharmacogenetics/pharmacogenomics, or genetics/genomics is preferred